 - it is wrong to assume that we stand apart from the planet's biosphere.
 It's a very old testament position, but in fact we evolved here as part of the biosphere.
 As a result it is wrong to ask how many people the biosystem can sustain - we're not uninvited guests over staying our welcome: we're part of the biosphere and so what we need to ask is not how the biosphere can sustain us, but how we will adapt as socio-economic conditions change.

-Except, of course, that we prosper - we live comfortably into our 80s, we export hundreds of thousands of tons of food and other products to the world, and we think of the region as underpopulated.
+Except, of course, that we prosper - we live comfortably into our 80s and 90s, we export hundreds of thousands of tons of food and other products to the world, and we think of the region as underpopulated.
 They didn't: the tribes survived, but individuals died young - of cold, of starvation, in war, and in childbirth.

 The land and its resources haven't changed, what's different is the way we use those resources - we now have many more people living much longer; but it's not a catastrophe, it's socio-economic evolution in action.

 Thomas Malthus did not himself believe the scenarios he posited were real - what he studied was the means by which the invisible hand would shuffle the deck to avoid catastrophe - but the underlying mistake believers make is to assume that human socio-economic organization depends on resources; it doesn't, it depends on human interaction -on the power of ugh.
 Give people more choice, more freedom, more opportunity and they'll produce ever increasing wealth - and, in that process, drive both economic and social change to completely sidestep any threat of Malthusian catastrophe.